Château d'Eau station: Access

 Access to the station is provided by two stairways at 51 and 53 Boulevard de Strasbourg; an exit is provided at 40 Rue du Château d'Eau with an upwards escalator to the street.
 Château d'Eau is one of a series of status on Line 4 which run underneath the north–south axis created by Boulevard de Strasbourg and Boulevard de Sébastopol.
-This is in part due to the cut-and-cover nature of the Paris Métro, in which a major thoroughfare was dug up from street level and then re-covered after the tracks and stations were built.
+This is in part due to the cut-and-cover nature of the Paris Metro, in which a major thoroughfare was dug up from street level and then re-covered after the tracks and stations were built.